Sacred Heart Elementary School

 For special occasions, which have a given theme, students are encouraged to dress in the spirit of this theme.
 However, students may choose to wear the school uniform instead and may still participate in the themed activities, if any, planned for that day.

-The use of electronic games and devices are not be permitted at Sacred Heart School during school hours (8:30am-3:20pm).
-If a student is carrying a cell phone for emergency purposes, the cell phone must be kept in their school bag, turned off, and only used in an emergency after school.
-Those students needing to call home must use the school phone in the main office.
-Any devices found in a student’s possession will be confiscated and held until a parent is able to come and reclaim it.
+The use of electronic games and devices, by students, are not permitted at Sacred Heart School without permission of school staff.
+If a student is carrying a cell phone, for emergency purposes, the cell phone must be kept in their school bag, turned off, and used only in an emergency with permission from a school staff member.
+Any devices found in a student’s possession will be confiscated and held until a parent is able to come to the school office and reclaim it.
+Smartwatches may be used at school only to help children monitor their daily step count and heart rate.
+They may not be used for texting, emailing, surfing the net, voice calling, taking photos, or for any other purpose that may infringe upon the privacy of others.
+Any devices found in a student’s possession without permission, or used for purposes not outlined above, will be confiscated and held until a parent is able to come to the school office and reclaim it.

-Students are responsible for textbooks, library books, school equipment, sport uniforms etc. which are issued to them.
+Students are responsible for textbooks, library books, school equipment, sports uniforms etc. which are issued to them.
 Damage or loss will require that reparation be made.

 Sacred Heart School offers a variety of extra-curricular activities in the area of fine arts, athletics, academics and service.
 All students are encouraged to participate in one or more of these extra-curricular activities.
 Any student who neglects his/her studies may be denied participation in these activities until he/she shows improvement.
 This decision will be made by the Administration in communication with the parents and the classroom teacher.